ctuning/ck-nntest/README.md

 $ ck run program:asoftmax-armcl-opencl --speed --target_os=android23-arm64
 ```

-We plan to add support to compile and run ARMCL-based clients on Android too
+We plan to add support to compile and run ArmCL-based clients on Android too
 (there are some minor issues at this stage):

 ```